9 Things to Do in Christchurch for Foodies

 2. Experience Christchurch’s Iconic Farmers’ Markets

-Location: Christchurch Farmers’ Market – 16 Kahu Road, Fendalton, approximately 5km (3 miles) from Christchurch city centre.
-Riccarton Market – 165 Racecourse Road, Broomfield, approximately 10km (6 miles) from Christchurch city centre.
-Lyttelton Farmers’ Market – London Street, Lyttelton, approximately 13km (8 miles) from Christchurch city centre.
+Location: Christchurch Farmers’ Market – 16 Kahu Road, Fendalton, approximately 5 km (3 mi) from Christchurch city centre.
+Riccarton Market – 165 Racecourse Road, Broomfield, approximately 10 km (6 mi) from Christchurch city centre.
+Lyttelton Farmers’ Market – London Street, Lyttelton, approximately 13 km (8 mi) from Christchurch city centre.
 Riverside Market – 96 Oxford Terrace.

 9 Things to Do in Christchurch for Foodies© Nancy Zhou - ChristchurchNZ

-4. Enjoy Fine Dining While Sightseeing in the Christchurch Tram
+3. Enjoy Fine Dining While Sightseeing on the Christchurch Tram

-Ideal for a romantic evening or a luxury dining experience, the Christchurch Tramway Restaurant (more info on Viator and Tripadvisor) offers a unique way to tour the inner city with food involved.
-After you’re welcomed with a glass of New Zealand wine, beer or something else if you prefer, you’ll see the inner-city highlights from the window seat of a beautifully restored tram.
-Meanwhile, indulge in a four-course meal of New Zealand cuisine, from lamb shank to salmon, and conclude your meal with a tea or coffee.
+Ideal for a romantic evening or a luxury dining experience, the Christchurch Tramway Restaurant offers a unique way to tour the inner city with food involved.
+After you’re welcomed with a glass of New Zealand wine, beer or something else, you’ll see the inner-city highlights from the window seat of a beautifully restored tram.
+Meanwhile, indulge in a four-course meal of New Zealand cuisine, from lamb shank to salmon, and conclude your meal with tea or coffee.

 Location: Cathedral Junction, 109 Worcester Street.